 Writer | Teacher | Firefighter

-Lorena Williams is a writer, educator, wildland firefighter, and traveler.
+Lorena Williams is a writer, educator, and traveler.
 She has worked seasonally off and on as a wildland firefighter for the US Forest Service since 2001.
 After earning her MFA in Creative Writing in 2011, she taught English, creative writing, composition, and ESL at Chatham University and Duquesne University, both in Pittsburgh, PA until 2016.
-Williams now works as the Partnership Coordinator for the San Juan National Forest in Durango, CO, and still gets her boots dirty on the fireline occasionally.
+Williams now works as the Shared Stewardship Communications Specialist for the San Juan National Forest in Durango, CO, and still gets her boots dirty on the fireline occasionally.

 Williams was born and raised in the remote eastern Oregon desert, where she developed passion for both reading and bushwhacking.
 Her affinity for writing is closely tied with her love of the land and her ventures while working on the family farm, white water rafting, traveling, and fighting fire.
 Having begun her college education studying marine biology, geology, and forestry, she eventually gravitated to the liberal arts, teaching, and public affairs.
 Still, she has never relinquished the desire to get her hands dirty.